Elegance Coral Care Guide

 In the wild, Catalaphyllia jardinei is often found on a soft, sandy substrate, so if you are looking to replicate their natural environment, in terms of substrate and lighting, the best placement for your specimen would be at the bottom of the tank, on a sandy substrate.

 Of course, that is not the only place you can keep them, many aquarists have had success attaching them to live rock, as well.

-Elegance coral tips
+Elegant coral tips and advice

 If you are thinking about adding an elegant coral to your tank, here are a few Elegance coral tips:

 - Look at the coral polyps carefully before purchasing and avoid buying a specimen with polyps that were damaged in transit–sometimes these corals don’t recover from serious injuries like that